 Much like how accessories can make or break an outfit, your hardware can either compliment or really throw off your contemporary theme.
-Replacing gaudy knobs and tacky handles with cabinet door hardware can simplify your cabinets and lend them a more modern appearance.
+Replacing gaudy knobs and tacky handles with new cabinet door hardware can simplify your cabinets and lend them a more modern appearance.
 Silver is a great option for both black and white kitchen cabinet doors, and you can often choose between a matte and shiny finish.

 Another factor to think about, in terms of cabinet hardware, is the type of hinge that holds your doors in place.
 If you are opting for visible hinges, consider making them distinctly contrasting in color from your doors.
 For example, matte black hinges with shiny white doors will contribute to a modern theme better than a nondescript gray.
 Hidden hinges are another popular option for modern kitchens, as they are not visible at all and won't take away from the rest of your cabinets.